 Finally, the History collection includes commemorative artifacts such as buttons, badges, trophies, flags, and awards.

 At the turn of the 20th century, History Colorado boasted "the most valuable collection of war relics of any state in the Union."
 The nucleus of this collection was secured by Civil War veteran Cecil A. Deane.
-Comprised of over 2,000 artifacts, the Deane Collection is representative of the majority of great battles of the Civil War.
+Comprising over 2,000 artifacts, the Deane Collection is representative of the majority of great battles of the Civil War.
 One of the most prized objects in this collection is Union General Philip H. Sheridan's inkwell, reportedly used on the historic occasion of Robert E. Lee's surrender to Ulysses S. Grant at Appomattox, Virginia on April 9, 1865.

 Another highlight of History Colorado's military holdings is the 10th Mountain Division collection.
 Some 1,500 objects document the experiences of the men at Colorado's Camp Hale and their contribution to World War II from 1942-45.
 The collection contains a variety of clothing and gear developed specifically for the 10th Mountain Division infantry.
 Many of the items are currently standard issue in the U.S. Army and have been adapted for everyday use in today's recreation industry.